sarahciston/codingcare/posts/unknowing.md

 I am angry; I want to skip the suffering, yours and mine. <!-- This loss does not function.  -->

-I try to solve it, find an equation complex enough to predict it exactly.
-If I cannot prevent loss I want [to skip it, accelerate it].
+If I cannot prevent loss, I want [to skip it, solve it, accelerate it — find an equation complex enough to predict it exactly.]

 No. I don't want to prevent loss but to accelerate it.
 This is yet another kind of prevention, trying to [quell/quit/muffle] suffering rather than staying [connected] through pain and fear and change and unknowing.